Frequently Asked Questions

 Will my rug shrink when it is washed?

-Our pre-cleaning inspection will identify any shrinkage potential.
-Most rugs will not shrink out of shape when washed, but all textiles may contract a little.
-When most rugs are made, they are washed and stretched as soon as they come off the loom.
+It can happen, especially with modern rugs of recent manufacture.
+During pre-cleaning inspection we seek to identify any shrinkage potential.
+Most rugs will not shrink out of shape when washed, but all textiles may contract slightly when they are cleaned.
+Modern production rugs are washed and stretched as soon as they come off the loom often causing them to contract back to a slightly smaller size when cleaned.
 Rugs that do shrink out of shape can be stretched or blocked to correct any problems.

 Cleaning Southwestern rugs and textiles

 Navajo rugs and Southwestern textiles can be washed, leaving them soft and fresh with all soil rinsed away.
 It requires skill and good technique.
 Stop by our shop, we will be happy to show you what we do.

 Can color run be removed from Navajo rugs?

 Yes, though every situation is different and results may vary depending on the severity of the problem.
 Color run is common in Navajo rugs.
 Since the end of the 19th century, most Navajo rugs were woven with synthetically-dyed and often non-colorfast yarns.
 The removal of color run can sometimes alter color and it is not risk-free.
 Experience gives us a good sense of outcome and we can discuss predicted results before beginning any work.